 Argan oil is the oil for people with normal skin.
 The natural oil is rich and soothing.
-Argan oil absorbs quickly and it contains a good dose of vitamin E. Vitamin E oil contains a powerful antioxidant.
+Argan oil is quickly absorbed and contains a good dose of vitamin E. Vitamin E oil contains powerful antioxidants.
 The vitamins and antioxidants prevent skin damage and dark spots and fine lines by blocking environmental damage.
-Massage it in the morning or evening as the last step of your skincare routine.
+Massage it in in the morning or evening as the last step of your skincare routine.

 5. Sensitive skin

-If you have sensitive skin, the best facial oil is one that works specifically on improving your skin barrier.
-And that means finding a formula that ensures that the skin is stimulated as little as possible.
+If you have sensitive skin, the best facial oil is one that specifically works to improve your skin barrier.
+And that means finding a formula that ensures that the skin is irritated as little as possible.
 An oil with absolutely no essential oils that tend to irritate sensitive skin.

-Which oil you choose, test it first with a patch test and wait 24 hours to check for a reaction.
-If your skin seems calm, you can massage the oil in the morning and or evening as the last step of your skincare routine.
+Whichever oil you choose, test it first with a patch test and wait 24 hours to check for a reaction.
+If your skin seems calm, you can massage the oil in the morning and/or evening as the last step of your skincare routine.